kenjennings/AtariChristmas2021/README.md

 Since the point is to display the Christmas tree let's just service only enough data to make that possible.
  1) Make the Display List only produce what is necessary to display the lines of the tree.
 There is no need to present any blank/empty text mode lines.
- 2) The tree at its widest point is less than the 32 characters for the narrow width screen, so use narrow width.
+ 2) The tree at its widest point is less than the 32 characters for ANTIC's Narrow Width display, so use this feature to reduce the data needed for each line.
- 3) Since each line begins and end with blank spaces then the blanks can overlap from line to line to produce the correct number of leading/trailing blanks from "shared" data.
+ 3) Since each line begins and ends with blank spaces then the blanks can overlap from line to line to produce the correct number of leading/trailing blanks from "shared" data.

 This nearly cuts the original Assembly results in half.